bradshawsguide/website/content/01-stations/1412-freshwater/station.md

 route:
 - routes/ryde-to-the-needles
 ----
-meta: Distance from station at Portsmouth, 24 miles.
+notes: Distance from station at Portsmouth, 24 miles.

 Telegraph station at Yarmouth, 2 miles.